SoniaisMad/learning-cloud/README.md

 [Link](https://github.com/100DaysOfCloud/100DaysOfCloudIdeas/blob/master/Projects/COM/COM04/COM04-AWS100.md)

-What i learned :
+What i learned : How to create a repository and push an image to it using the CLI

-What was difficult :
+What was difficult : Super easy to do, the "View Push Command" is super useful !

 ### => Practice : Github Actions + AWS CodePipeline